-And like all of the Medellín area, Sabaneta enjoys what most of us believe to be the world’s best weather.
-Average high temps are in the upper-70s to low-80s, with lows in the 60s, all year (that’s 27˚C and 17˚C).
-No heat, no air conditioning, and no screens on the windows, thanks to the 5,200 foot altitude.
+Like the whole Medellín area, Sabaneta enjoys arguably the world’s best weather.
+Average high temperatures are in the upper-70s to low-80s, with lows in the 60s, all year (that’s 27˚C and 17˚C).
+No heat, no air conditioning, and no screens on the windows, thanks to the 5,200-foot (1,585-meter) altitude.

 Sabaneta is about as unlike Medellín as you can get in the realm of Colombian cities.
-The pace is slow here and laid-back.
+The pace here is slow and laid-back.
 As opposed to Medellín’s modern, energetic feel, Sabaneta feels like small-town Latin America… and like a community.
-Granted, there are a number of high-rises sprouting up around town—and even within town—but mostly you’ll find clean streets, friendly people and life with an old-fashioned, Spanish-colonial feel.
+There are a number of high-rises sprouting up around town—and even within town—but mostly you’ll find clean streets, friendly people, and life with an old-fashioned, Spanish-colonial feel.

 The Sabaneta town square is a picturesque, bustling social center, where you’ll see young people enjoying the shady sidewalk cafés as well as sun-worn old-timers in cowboy hats sitting on a bench and solving the world’s problems.